Fishing in Connecticut

 Farmington River

-The section of the Farmington River from Riverton to New Hartford is an excellent place to go flyfishing.
+The section of the Farmington River from Riverton to New Hartford is an excellent place to go fly fishing.
 The 200-foot-high dam, which consistently releases water, keeps trout fishing consistent throughout the spring, summer, and fall.
 Some special regulations apply to the two Trout Management Areas on this river, including using barbless hooks.
-Try matching your dry flies bait to what is hatching in the area on that given day.
-This may mean you need to bring various options, including sulphur flies, Hendrickson, and Griffith’s gnats along.
+Try matching your dry fly bait to what is hatching in the area on that given day.
+This may mean you need to bring various options, including sulphur flies, Hendrickson, and Griffith’s gnats with you.

 Candlewood Lake

-Candlewood Lake near Brookfield is the largest lake in Connecticut, and Brookfield, Danbury, New Fairfield, New Milford, and Sherman border it.
+Candlewood Lake near Brookfield is the largest lake in Connecticut, and it’s bordered by Brookfield, Danbury, New Fairfield, New Milford, and Sherman.
 It is also consistently ranked as one of the top bass lakes in the state.
-This lake has many underwater ledges and hiding places that trout always love.
+This lake has many underwater ledges and hiding places that trout love.
 Brown and rainbow trout are also regularly caught in this lake.

 Quinnipiac River